Nice Carnaval 2024

 Click here for the Official Nice Carnaval site in English

-And if you didn’t get your fill of floats, fruit and flowers in Nice, there is also
+And if you didn’t get your fill of floats, fruit and flowers in Nice, check out:

-- The Navel Flower Battle in Villefranche-sur-mer on February 12, 2024
+- The Navel Flower Battle in Villefranche-sur-mer on February 17 TBD, 2025

 See Related Pages: